The Five Stans of Central Asia

 ||

-Day 5 | Bukhara - Samarkand by road, 280 km.
-Breakfast at the hotel.
-Today we will continue exploring Bukhara and visit the out-of-town site, located in 20 min driving from the city - Sitorai-Khosa, the summer residence of the last Emir of Bukhara and Bahautdin Nakshbandi complex.
-After lunchtime, transfer to Samarkand.
-Accommodation at the hotel on arrival.
-Evening walk at Registan Square and enjoy the light show.
+| Day 5 | Bukhara - Samarkand by road, 280 km.
+After breakfast, continue exploring Bukhara with visits outside the city: the ornate Sitorai-Mokhi-Khosa Palace, the summer residence of the last Emir of Bukhara, and the spiritual Bahautdin Naqshbandi Complex, dedicated to the founder of the Naqshbandi Sufi order.
+After lunch, drive to Samarkand, the dazzling capital of Tamerlane’s empire.
+Upon arrival, check into your hotel and take an evening walk at the breathtaking Registan Square, where you can enjoy the enchanting light show.
 Overnight in Samarkand.
 Meals: breakfast.
 Overnight at the hotel. |

 |